jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

   present in the file.
 * Only IPv4 will be supported, until real-world examples exist of IPv6 which can be tested with.

+##### 2.4.2.5.
+Fragmented IP packets

+The class `PacketDecoder` is responsible for fragmented IP packets.
+At this time, it discards fragmented packets:

+* If the IPv4 fragmentation offset is non-zero, it is ignored
+  * In these packets, there are no UDP port information, that is in the first of the fragmented packets
+* If the IPv4 fragmentation offset is zero, but the MF (More Frames) bit is set, it is ignored and a warning is printed in the logs (but no output is put into the decoded traffic).

 #### 2.4.3.
 Trace Output